BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 b) Information for accessing these records will be made available to all Trustees and staff.

-Section 8.02 Public Disclosure: After receiving IRS recognition of its 501(c)(3) status, the LLC shall keep available for public inspection at its principal place of business and any branch office copies of the Form 1023 (exemption application) as filed and any Form 990 (information tax return) filed within the past three years.
+Section 8.02 Public Disclosure: After receiving IRS recognition of its 501(c)(3) status, the organization shall keep available for public inspection at its principal place of business and any branch office copies of the Form 1023 (exemption application) as filed and any Form 990 (information tax return) filed within the past three years.

 a) Names and identifying information of contributors shall be redacted from publicly available copies.